vc27/Documentation/html Templating.md

 **.loop-{type}**
 _usage: optional, recommended_
 This class allows for specific loop types to overwrite "loop".
 It also allows for targeting div's with out using id's.
+A few example of loop-{type} would be: loop-posts, loop-pages, loop-events, loop-video

 **.hentry**
+hentry refers to an individual item with in a loop. "item" would be a better term, but hentry has been used more often so it will remain in place.

 **.hentry-{type}**
 _usage: optional, recommended_
+The purpose of hentry type to allow for various item types to exist with in a single loop and retain various styles.

 **h1, .h1, h2, .h2, h3, .h3, h4, .h4, h5, .h5, h6, .h6, .h7, .etc**
 _usage: optional, recommended_
+The purpose of an h1 class, and the other h classes, is to allow for the use of h styles with out using the h tags.

 **.entry**
+The purpose of the entry class is to wrap the general html content.

 **.meta-data**
+The purpose of the meta-data class is to wrap append data to a block.
+Many times there is meta-data before and after the entry, this class allows you to maintain the styles for both.

 **.meta-data-{type}**
 _usage: optional, recommended_

-**.meta-item**
+The purpose of the meta-data-type is to target specific type of meta-data that may be re-used in various locations, but require small tweaks from the parent meta-data class.

 **.meta-item-{type}**
 _usage: optional, recommended_
+The purpose of the meta-item-type is to target specific items for styles.

 ```
 <div id="{block-name}" class="loop loop-{type}">